Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Conclusion

 \section{Conclusion}

-We presented \emph{LLM2VEC4CXR}, a domain-adapted LLM encoder for chest X-ray reports, and its multimodal extension \emph{LLM2CLIP4CXR} for image--text retrieval.
-Across extensive benchmarks, our models consistently outperformed BERT-based encoders and prior medical CLIP variants, demonstrating that LLM-derived representations capture clinical semantics more effectively and remain robust across heterogeneous reporting styles---a key requirement given the prevalence of abbreviated, impression-focused, and stylistically variable reports in real-world practice.
+We introduced \emph{LLM2VEC4CXR}, a domain-adapted LLM encoder for chest X-ray reports, and its multimodal extension \emph{LLM2CLIP4CXR} for image--text retrieval.
+Across diverse benchmarks, these models consistently outperformed BERT-based and prior medical CLIP variants, capturing clinical semantics more effectively and maintaining robustness across heterogeneous, abbreviation-rich, and impression-focused reporting styles.
+Trained on 1.6M CXRs from public and private sources, and supported by expert thoracic-radiologist validation, our models demonstrate that LLM-based encoders enable scalable, clinically aware, and generalizable multimodal learning, offering a foundation for more robust medical vision--language models in future research.

-Our results also reveal that standard CLIP alignment does not fully exploit the capacity of LLM embeddings, motivating future work on improved alignment strategies and capacity control to better transfer rich text representations into the vision domain.

-Finally, we release a large-scale model trained on 1.6M CXRs from public and private sources, with comprehensive evaluation across retrieval accuracy, clinical metrics, and cross-dataset robustness.
-Importantly, our findings show that incorporating LLMs as text encoders is especially valuable for scaling: unlike traditional BERT-style encoders, LLM-based representations remain stable when adding heterogeneous datasets and thus support the development of more clinically aware, robust, and informative foundation models for medical vision--language learning.